-- 6.1.
-Anti-bribery legislation in some countries imposes criminal liability for a company's failure to prevent bribery by anyone providing services for or on behalf of the company.
-The Group is committed to promoting anti-fraud and anti-bribery practices amongst any third-party representatives it engages ("Third-Party Representatives").
-Examples of Third-Party Representatives could include advisers, agents, consultants, introducers and finders, and political lobbyists.
-The prohibitions in this Policy apply to Third-Party Representatives engaged to represent the Group's interests, breach of which could result in termination of their engagement. - 6.2.
-To minimise the risk of Third-Party Representatives engaging in inappropriate conduct, the Group should: - 6.2.1. always act with due care and diligence in selecting Third-Party Representatives and in monitoring their activity; - 6.2.2. ensure that Third-Party Representatives are aware of and respect this Policy; - 6.2.3. consider that the contractual agreements with Third-Party Representatives should allow for termination of their engagement if this Policy is breached; - 6.2.4. ensure that all fees and expenses paid to Third-Party Representatives are appropriate and justifiable remuneration, which is commercially reasonable under the circumstances, for legitimate services rendered by the Third-Party Representatives; and - 6.2.5. keep accurate financial records of all payments.
+- 7.1 Anti-bribery legislation in some countries imposes criminal liability for a company's failure to prevent bribery by anyone providing services for or on behalf of the company.
+The Group is committed to promoting anti-fraud and anti-bribery practices amongst any third-party representatives it engages ("Third Party Representatives").
+Examples of Third Party Representatives could include advisers, agents, consultants, introducers and finders, and political lobbyists.
+The prohibitions in this Policy apply to Third Party Representatives engaged to represent the Group's interests, breach of which could result in termination of their engagement. - 7.2 To minimise the risk of Third Party Representatives engaging in inappropriate conduct, Group companies should: - (a) always act with due care and diligence in selecting Third Party Representatives and in monitoring their activity; - (b) ensure that Third Party Representatives are aware of and respect this Policy; and - (c) consider that the contractual agreements with Third Party Representatives should allow for termination of their engagement if this Policy is breached.